 Basic Tracking options

-Using the Tracking Type option you can choose between three tracking methods: Universal Analytics (default), Global Site Tag, and Tag Manager or you can disable the entire tracking component.
+Using the Tracking Type option you can choose between two tracking methods: Google Analytics 4 (GA4) and Tag Manager, or you can disable the entire tracking component.

 Disabled (not recommended) means you are disabling the tracking component.
 The tracking code will NOT be automatically generated and inserted in your pages.

-Universal Analytics is what most of you will use.
+Google Analytics 4 is what most of you will use.
 When the option is selected from Tracking Type list, the plugin will automatically generate the tracking code, which will be inserted in all your website’s pages.

 With the help of Code Placement option you can change the tracking code location.
 You can move it from head section to body section (place it in footer).